AtlasOfLivingAustralia/ALA4R/README.md

 ALA4R enables the R community to directly access data and resources hosted by the ALA.

 **NOTE:** ALA4R is no longer being actively developed.
-A new package to replace ALA4R, `galah`, is now [available on CRAN](https://CRAN.R-project.org/package=galah). `galah` provides an improved interface to ALA data, while providing the same core
+The package to replace ALA4R, `galah`, is now [available on CRAN](https://CRAN.R-project.org/package=galah). `galah` provides an improved interface to ALA data, while providing the same core